ACID Proactive Cyber Protection

 ACID’s dark web monitoring and threat intelligence services support organizations’:

-By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID will enable them to maintain business continuity, benefiting their revenue, protecting their reputation, and contributing to customer retention.
+By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID enables them to maintain business continuity, increase their profit, protect their reputation, and retain their clientele.

 With ACID, the organization can make the most of its resources, investing them where they are most needed.
-Even more importantly, it can potentially eliminate or minimize the high financial cost of a security breach – be it the ransom payment or the cost of restoring normal operation, and lost business due to damaged reputation and loss of clients.
+Even more importantly, it can potentially eliminate or minimize the high financial cost of a security breach – be it the ransom payment, the cost of restoring normal operation, and lost business due to damaged reputation and loss of clients.
 This is particularly critical when 77% of surveyed organizations worldwide report that they do not have a cyber security incident response plan applied consistently across the enterprise (report commissioned by IBM).

 Constant in-depth monitoring

 As a top-notch dark web monitoring company, ACID operates 24/7/365, monitoring the clear, deep, and dark web for any hint of hostile activity targeting each client.
 It constantly updates its technological tools to effectively deal with new and anticipated threats and newly developed attack methods.